 1. I don’t have a broadcasting credit.
 Can I still apply?

-Yes, The criteria calls for either a broadcast credit or a comparable level of success or experience.
+Yes, the criteria call for either a broadcast credit or a comparable level of success or experience.

 2. What qualifies as a “comparable level of success or experience”?